Colonial Williamsburg Teacher Institute

 is the Peter L. and Patricia O. Frechette Director of Teacher Professional Development.
 She develops, reviews, and evaluates on- and off-site Teacher Development programs and has collaborated with more than 120 school districts to develop programming and grant proposals for private and governmental funding.
-Since 1990, she has implemented the Colonial Williamsburg Teacher Institute which as of 2017 has welcomed more than 9,300 participants.
-She has presented at the National Council for Social Studies Conference, state affiliate organizations, and Teaching American History Conferences.
+Since 1990, Tab has implemented the Colonial Williamsburg Teacher Institute which as of 2017 has welcomed more than 9,300 participants.
+She has presented at the National Council for Social Studies Conference, state affiliate organizations, and on- and off-site workshops.

 is the Operations Manager.
 She is responsible for the integration of technology and media into on- and off-site professional development programming.
-She also develops middle-school programming, two-day workshops, and day-to-day operations of the Teacher Institute and Teaching American History Workshops.
+Jodi also develops programming, works with two-day workshops, and manages the day-to-day operations of the Teacher Institute and on- and off-site workshops.

 Henry (Andy) Engel